 Fact: Most problem gamblers have a favorite form of gambling that causes them problems and are not likely to be tempted by betting on other things.
-For example, a gambler who makes weekly trips to the race track may not be tempted by lottery tickets or slot machines.
+For example, a gambler who makes weekly trips to the racetrack may not be tempted by lottery tickets or slot machines.
 Some compulsive gamblers also engage in secondary forms of gambling, but these are not usually as problematic.

 Myth: Gambling only becomes a problem when you lose every last penny.
 Compulsive gambling is just a financial problem.

 Fact: How much money you win or lose does not determine if you have a gambling addiction.
 Compulsive gamblers may win big and then lose all their earnings the next day, or they may only bet a certain amount each time.
-Typically, those with gambling problems will incur enough debt that the financial consequences of their behavior begins impacting their lives, but that is not always the case.
+Typically, those with gambling problems will incur enough debt that the financial consequences of their behavior begin impacting their lives, but that is not always the case.

 Myth: It's not possible to become addicted to something like gambling.

-Fact: Certain activities, such as gambling, can be just as addictive as drinking or doing drugs.
+Fact: Certain activities, such as gambling, can be just as addictive as alcohol or drugs.
 Gambling may produce a euphoria that encourages a compulsive gambler to keep repeating the behavior to achieve that effect.
 As with drugs and alcohol, a gambling addict may develop a tolerance for gambling and take bigger and bigger risks to achieve that euphoria.
 A compulsive gambler will give in to a craving for gambling by doing it more often, regardless of the negative consequences.
-As with any other addictions and compulsive behavior, pathological gamblers may also be in denial about their behavior, and may not believe they have a problem at all.
+As with any other addictions and compulsive behavior, pathological gamblers may also be in denial about their behavior and may not believe they have a problem at all.

 Myth: Only irresponsible people become addicted to gambling.